Get Out and Go!

 Find Your Way: Maps and Layout

-The 67 miles of Pathways in Teton County include the wildly scenic 15-mile stretch of multi-use trail that rests within the borders of Grand Teton National Park.
+The nearly 70 miles of Pathways in Teton County include the wildly scenic 15-mile stretch of multi-use trail that rests within the borders of Grand Teton National Park.
 Click to review maps.

 On the West Bank of the Snake River, the Pathways stretch from Teton Village down to Wilson where they link up with the "Old Pass Road" to take cyclists and joggers to the top of Teton Pass.